carlst99/DbgCensus/README.md

 ### Event Streaming

 I haven't gotten around to documenting this yet!
-Please check out the [Event Stream Sample](Samples/EventStreamSample) in the meantime
+Please check out the [Event Stream Sample](Samples/EventStreamSample) in the meantime 🙂.
-:slightly_smiling_face:.